 An Atlanta automobile accident attorney can help you fight for a fair amount of compensation.
 They can also help you know when it’s time to accept a settlement or to wait.
 If you’re still receiving medical treatment because your injuries were not apparent right away, then it’s probably not the time to accept a settlement.

 To discuss your options and your situation, contact The Weinstein Firm.
-Our team of experienced and knowledgeable attorneys, they can help you handle the insurance companies running your claim.
+Our team of experienced and knowledgeable injury attorneys in Atlanta can help you handle the insurance companies running your claim.